Dundee and Perth Railway: The North British Railway

-The North British Railway had become dominant in Fife and had long run through trains to Dundee; however these involved crossing the Tay from Tayport to Broughty Ferry by ferryboat, operated as a train ferry, and then being dependent on the Dundee and Arbroath line to reach Dundee.
-In 1870 the NBR obtained Parliamentary authorisation to build a bridge across the Tay: the North British Railway (Tay Bridge and Railways) Act.
+The North British Railway (NBR) had become dominant in Fife and had long run through trains to Dundee; however these involved crossing the Tay from Tayport to Broughty Ferry by ferryboat, operated as a train ferry, and then being dependent on the Dundee and Arbroath line to reach Dundee.
+The NBR obtained an act of Parliament giving authorisation to build a bridge across the Tay: the North British Railway (Tay Bridge and Railways) Act 1870 (33 & 34 Vict. c. cxxxv).
 Construction proved difficult, and it was not until 31 May 1878 that the bridge was opened.